 Using Saggars When Barrel Firing

 Often potters will use saggars when they are barrel firing.
-Rather than using ceramic glaze, you can use a variety of oxides, powders, and organic material to decorate your pots.
+Rather than using ceramic glaze, you can use a variety of oxides, powders, and organic materials to decorate your pots.

 For example, one approach is to burnish your pots and then bisque fire them.
 This gives you a lovely velvety smooth pottery surface.